This is the cute baby of my friends Bree and Travis |

 Rule#12: Keep Long-Term Perspective

 Believe me, I know it is challenging to have an inflexible child.
 Believe me, I know it seems like it will be FOREVER until you can do things without worrying about sleep again.
 I have been there.
 I have spent many years having to sacrifice a good time in order to help the baby.
-I have stayed home from trips, I have had trips where I basically just sat with the baby, and I have had trips where I tried to console an upset and mad baby who had been pushed too far.
-I know how much it all sucks.

 I also know how you look back on the last 9 years and realize that wasn’t so bad.
-I am not totally out of the woods–Brinley still needs to be considered in our plans–but I see the light and I realized I survived just fine.
-Yes, there have been sacrifices, but as Chris Rockk said (yes, you read that right), “When I hear people talk about juggling, or the sacrifices they make for their children, I look at them like they’re crazy, because ‘sacrifice’ infers that there was something better to do than being with your children.”
-Here is another great quote on sacrifice: Quotable Mondays: Sacrifice and Investment
+I remember when I realized I could see the light and I realized I survived just fine.
+Yes, there have been sacrifices, but as Chris Rockk said, “When I hear people talk about juggling, or the sacrifices they make for their children, I look at them like they’re crazy, because ‘sacrifice’ infers that there was something better to do than being with your children.”

 Conclusion

 When trying to help your baby be flexible, remember to offer practice when you can.
-Have some contingency plans for how to help your baby be as happy as possible and maintain the same consistency in schedule as long as possible.
+Have some contingency plans for how to help your baby be as happy as possible and maintain the same consistency in the schedule as long as possible.

 And always accept your child for who he is on the flexibility scale.
 Work with what you have.
 An inflexible child will only get more flexible as he gets older.
 I promise, the years fly.